seek4science/seek/tech/releases/index.md

   needs updating when a state changes.
 This resulted in a noticeable delay observed between users when permissions are changed
   (as a background task updates the cache), sometimes causing confusion.
 This delay has now been significantly reduced, and the delay is not dependent on the number of items.
-  * Support for Docker, along with documentation.
+  * Support for [Docker](https://docker.com), along with documentation.
 Docker images are automatically built for different versions and can be run either as a single container or multiple micro-services split across different containers.
-  Supports upgrades and persistent data.
+  Handles upgrades and persistent data.
 Docker allows SEEK to be setup and run with a single command.
 This our expected approach to simple packaging of SEEK with openBIS.
+    * Documentation on using SEEK with Docker is available in our [Docker Guide](/tech/docker.html)
-  * A Project administator to specify the default license for their project which is automatically selected when defining a new Asset, but can be changed by the user if necessary.
+  * A Project administrator to specify the default license for their project which is automatically selected when defining a new Asset, but can be changed by the user if necessary.
-  * Improved usabilty of adding new Publications from a DOI or PubmedID
+  * Improved usability of adding new Publications from a DOI or PubmedID
   * Arbitrary URL schemes for remote files, that can be handled outside of SEEK.
 For example, and scp:// url could be provided for and openSSH based resource
   * Storage metrics in one place available to SEEK administrator, split by Project and Programme.